-Conclusion: Great teams take time, aust, and awareness.
+Conclusion: Great teams take time, trust, and awareness.

-Managers are navigating the most trying workplace challenges we've see of COVID forced organizations and teams alike to adapt-fast.
-And while tare behind us, uncertainty remains.
+Managers are navigating the most trying workplace challenges we've seen in decades.
+The severity of COVID forced organizations and teams alike to adapt-fast.
+And while the brunt of these changes are behind us, uncertainty remains.

 But employees are nothing if not honest-and they have spoken.
-For organ zero avoid The Great Resignation, they need to listen to their people.
-Whether it's the flexibility of working there you want, when you want, or the freedom to take time off and recharge, employees are placing a premium on workplace empathy.
+For organizations to avoid The Great Resignation, they need to listen to their people.
+Whether it's the flexibility of working where you want, when you want, or the freedom to take time off and recharge, employees are placing a premium on workplace empathy.

 The best way to achieve that empathy is through awareness.
-By leveraging tools seein as PI Design, you can build awareness of your behavioral strengths and gaps-not just on an individual level, but as a team.
+By leveraging tools such as PI Design, you can build awareness of your behavioral strengths and gaps-not just on an individual level, but as a team.

 See how your behavioral style compares to those you manage or work with.
-Visualize where you manage to stretch your natural behavioral tendencies to best lead these personalities, and stars meeting your people where they are.
-Build trust and communication as a team-and tackle your poals with confidence.
+Visualize where you need to stretch your natural behavioral tendencies to best lead these personalities, and start meeting your people where they are.
+Build trust and communication as a team-and tackle your goals with confidence.